mick-schroeder/news.mickschroeder.com/README.md

-# 🔀 Web Shuffle
+# 🔀 New Craic

 Take me to a random website, please.

-Hit the "Web Shuffle" button and you will be sent to a random website from the most influential sites across the web.
+Hit the "New Craic" button and you will be sent to a random website from the most influential sites across the web.

 ## Tech Stack